-Against a backdrop of poverty, economic inequality and machismo culture, young women in Peru need the skills to take advantage of the country's growing tourism industry.
-You can help them access this education.
+To overcome poverty and inequality young women need the skills to take advantage of Peru's growing tourism industry.
+You can help them access the right education.

-The Wonder Foundation and Condoray College work together to provide scholarships for girls from low-income families to ensure that they too can study and train at the college, and gain certified qualifications and skills necessary to start their career in the booming tourism industry.
-A variety of certified three-year hands-on training programmes in cooking, accounting and hospitality management are offered, in addition to shorter courses for skills ranging from IT to baking are offered.
-Condoray has developed an excellent reputation, and students are highly sought after by employers.
-Secure employment means girls can increase their family’s income, bring sustainable economic and social development to their communities, and are empowered to break the cycle of poverty for themselves and their families.
-Any children they have will also grow up in more stable circumstances, with better education and life choices, avoiding early marriages, involuntary servitude and trafficking.
+The Wonder Foundation and Condoray College work together to provide scholarships for girls from low-income families.
+Girls can gain the qualifications and skills necessary to start their career in the booming tourism industry.
+The College offers a variety of certified three-year hands-on training programmes in cooking, accounting and hospitality management, as well as shorter courses ranging from IT to baking.
+Condoray has an excellent reputation and therefore students are sought after by employers.
+Secure employment means girls are able to break the cycle of poverty for themselves and their families.
+Any children they have are also likely to grow up in more stable circumstances, with better education and life chances.

 Condoray relies on scholarships to pay for and subsidise places for students.
 By donating £40 you can cover a girl’s schooling and expenses for a week, £170 for a month, or for £2000 you can provide tuition for a girl for a whole year.